Balajisures/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

+## Algorithm
-## Algorithm:
+## Step 1.

-1. Start the program.
+Start the program.
+## Step 2.
-2. To implement the linear regression using the standard libraries in the python.
+To implement the linear regression using the standard libraries in the python.
+## Step 3.
-3. Use slicing function() for the x,y values.
+Use slicing function() for the x,y values.
+## Step 4.
-4. Using sklearn library import training , testing and linear regression modules.
+Using sklearn library import training , testing and linear regression modules.
+## Step 5.
-5. Predict the value for the y.
+Predict the value for the y.
+## Step 6.
-6. Using matplotlib library plot the graphs.
+Using matplotlib library plot the graphs.
+## Step 7.
-7. Use xlabel for hours and ylabel for scores.
+Use xlabel for hours and ylabel for scores.
+## Step 8.
-8. End the porgram.
+End the porgram.

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
 Developed by: BALAJI S
 RegisterNumber:  212223040024

 import numpy as np
 import pandas as pd